Gross Revenue Retention (GRR)

 The report employs a specific time-window convention:

 • Monthly Aggregation: If you select an Interval of daily, weekly, or monthly, the calculation is performed on a month-to-month basis.
-This ensures the retained MRR is consistently measured against the Starting MRR at the start of that month, reducing noise.
+This ensures the retained MRR is consistently measured against the cohort MRR (1 or 12 months ago, depending on the trailing window selected), reducing noise.

 • Quarterly/Yearly Aggregation: If you select quarterly or yearly, the calculation is performed on a quarter-over-quarter or year-over-year basis, respectively.